Kyczan/kowal-new-tab-extension/README.md

 Most configuration needs to be done in `config.json` file.
 You can turn on/off most features by editing property `"enabled": true/false` in each feature.

+### Home Assistant

+Some features are connected to [Home Assistant](https://www.home-assistant.io/) and are using its api:
+- Calendar
+- Lights
+- Air Purifier
+- Weather

+To connect to HA set following variables in `config.json` under `homeAssistant` property:
+- `haUrl` - link which you use to open HA in browser (in my case it is `http://homeassistant.local:8123`, but it can be some external url if you have exposed HA to Internet - just remember to set the same value in `public/manifest.json`)
+- `haToken` access token to HA ([here](https://developers.home-assistant.io/docs/api/rest/) is info how to obtain token)

 ### Bookmarks bar
 I created this component to replace native bookmarks bar.
 I want to display bar only in the new tab and not in visited pages (there is setting for that in browser, but it is broken if you are using custom new tab).